Air Duct Sealing

 Are Your Ducts in a Row?

+When is the last time that your air conditioning ducts have been checked for leaky connections, rodent damage, or kinks restricting proper air flow?
 Unfortunately, your air ducts are often out of sight either in the attic or under the house and don’t get the proper attention.
 We recommend a duct inspection at least once every year (so does NADCA).

-Here are some quick facts about A/C and Heating Duct Leaks:
+Facts about A/C and Heating Duct Leaks

-- Typical duct systems lose from 25%, up to 40% of their heating or cooling capacity.
+Typical unsealed duct systems lose up to

-- Leaky ducts make your HVAC system (Heating, Ventilation, Air Conditioning) have to work much harder
+Leaky ducts make your HVAC system (Heating, Ventilation, Air Conditioning) have to work much harder

-- Leaks in your ducts equals higher utility bills
+Leaks in your ducts equals higher utility bills

-- Duct leakage can potentially cause dust, mold, and health issues.
+Duct leakage can potentially cause dust, mold, and health issues.
 Major leaks can be found around joints at ductwork connections, around the air handler, and near vents.
 Look for holes, tears, and loose joints.

-Since most ductwork is located in attics or crawl spaces, the conditioned air that you paid for never gets into the house.
+Since most duct work is located in attics or crawl spaces, the conditioned air that you paid for never gets into the house.
 Leaking supply ducts (where the A/C system blows air) can lose large amounts of cooled/heated air to these unconditioned areas.
 Leaking return ducts (where the A/C system sucks air in) can suck hot, cold, or dusty air into the conditioned space.
 Duct leakage significantly increases cooling and heating loads, sometimes beyond what the HVAC system can handle.